Double/Debiased Machine Learning (DML)

 Step 1: Double residualization.

-- Estimate and using ML (note: in practice, one estimates directly rather than , since depends on the unknown )
+- Estimate and using ML.
+Here is the reduced-form conditional expectation — we estimate this directly rather than because depends on the unknown .

 - Compute residuals: and